 - Fill a large bowl with cold water; then, slice the small crown off the top of the pomegranate.

-- After the crown is sliced off, begin to score the skin of your pomegranate into four equal parts.
-Be sure only to cut into the skin, and not into the pomegranate seeds (if a little juice comes out, that’s fine)
+- After the crown is sliced off, begin to score the skin of the fruit into four equal parts, like a cross.
+Be sure only to cut into the skin, and not into the seeds (if a little juice comes out, that is fine).

-Proceed to separate each section under the water
+- Proceed to separate each section under the water.

 - Working with one section, (under the water) using your thumb, gently but firmly loosen the seeds from the membrane.
 Repeat with each section.

 - Ensure you have a bowl on the side so you can toss away any pomegranate membrane– the white pith from the fruit- it is not appetizing.
 All of the pith should float to the top and the seeds should will generally stay at the bottom of the bowl.
 Skim off any white pith from the bowl of water with your fingers or a metal spoon.
 Place the seeds in a colander, and wash them under cold water before eating.

 The seeds will keep for two to three days in an airtight container placed in the refrigerator.

 Other Posts You Will Enjoy